prakharmungi/Evolent_ProjectSourceCode/README.md

 # Steps for running the project on local environment-
 Prerequisites -
-Node.js and Angular cli (ver.8.3.24) should be installed in the server machine.
+Node.js and Angular cli (ver.8.3.24) should be installed on the machine.
 1.At root level of the project, in the command prompt, give the below command -
 --> npm install
 This will install all the dependencies listed in the package.json file and node_modules folder will be created.